angular-architects/module-federation-plugin/libs/native-federation/README.md

 - Use version 17.x for Angular 17.x
 - Use version 17.1.x for Angular 17.1+
 - Use version 18.x for Angular 18+
+- Use version 18.1.x for Angular 18.1+

+## Migration from Module Federation

+If you currently use Angular with Module Federation, you can follow our Migration Guide to migrate to Native Federation and Angular's new fast esbuild-based build system.

 ## Updates

-You can use ng update for updating Native Federation.
+You can use `ng update` for updating Native Federation.

 Notes for [updating to version 18](https://github.com/angular-architects/module-federation-plugin/blob/main/libs/native-federation/docs/update18.md)